 So giving a francesinha a try while you’re visiting the city is a must.
 Make sure you work up a healthy appetite before going in search of one of these delicious local delicacies.

-You can find these sandwiches at just about every restaurant and cafe in the city, you won’t have any trouble getting your Francesinha fix.
+You can find these sandwiches at just about every restaurant and cafe in the city, so you won’t have any trouble getting your Francesinha fix.
 You’ll never have a meat fix quite like this one anywhere else in the world.
 If you’re a vegetarian, you’re going to want to give this meal a miss.

-Go on a Day Trip From Porto
+Porto Places to Visit on a Day Trip

 Exploring Porto itself is an incredible experience.
 But staying in this wonderful city also gives you a great opportunity to explore the surrounding regions and areas.